I am sharing my experience as a professional drum painting artist here with you.

 I haven't found a safe way to remove the logo.
 However, I do paint over it with the acrylic marker by MOLOTOW in nature white.
 Usually, I do this in two rounds - I fully cover the logo, let it dry and paint over a second time.

-There is also a signal white one marker - the nature white works better.
 You can also use regular acrylic paint, however, you would need to mix a slightly creme / eggshell color to match the drum as it is not plain white.

 If you plan to paint your drum with acrylic paint, you might not need to cover the logo.
 That depends on if the color you are using is going to be transparent, semi-transparent or opaque.
-For example, if you paint over the drum with a dark blue, purple, brown or red, the logo will likely be covered by those colors.
-If you cover it with yellow, orange or pink, the logo might shine through and it might be a good idea to simply cover it with paint paint first.

 The Remo Bahia Black Earth Drum is the same size as the Buffalo drum but has an additional vinyl coating that produces a strong bass.
 I have tried to paint that model but gotten mixed results, so I no longer paint it.
 If you do want to try, you need to lightly sand it first so paint can stick better to the vinyl surface.
 Due to the soft surface, tracing from a template will not work well.
 So you will need to hand draw your motif on the drum or find another way.
-Apply paint not too thickly to not dull he sound.
+Apply paint not too thickly to not dull the sound.
 At the end, spray with varnish.
 The varnish will remain tacky if you do not cover the whole top surface with a coat of acrylic paint first, before adding markers etc. So make sure you follow that step, to not directly varnish the vinyl, but to have a coat of acrylic on top.

 So here again the steps of painting the Bahia drum: